Skip to main content

 Receiving USD payments

 If you have a USD account setup with your bank you will, in most cases, be able to receive USD payments via the Swift Network.
-Swift is a reliable and globally recognised network and by default we autofill invoices generated in Ember with your Swift code.
+Swift is a reliable and globally recognised network and by default invoices generated in Ember autofill with your Swift code.

-Due to limitations on the information we receive from our Open Banking partner, TrueLayer, ACH routing details are not automatically included on your invoice.
+Due to limitations on the information received from TrueLayer, ACH routing details are not automatically included on your invoice.
 This means that your clients based in the US won’t see the ACH option unless you manually add it.

 Who does this affect?

-If you use Wise, Revolut, or other popular banking partners that use your swift code for USD payments there's no action needed - Ember already includes the necessary SWIFT code on your invoices.
+If you use Wise, Revolut, or other popular banking partners that use your swift code for USD payments there's no action needed - the necessary SWIFT code is included on your invoices.

-However, for clients who use a banking partner such as Starling, who do not accept payments into a USD account via Swift, this is important!
+However, for clients who use Starling, who do not accept payments into a USD account via Swift, this is important!
 If this applies to you, and you specifically want the payment received into your USD account instead of your GBP account, you must manually add your ACH details to your invoice.

 For Starling clients, you can find out more information regarding why you cannot receive payment into a USD account via Swift here.